Konektive/Mongo-Docker/README.md

 To run the App without docker go to both folders on your terminal and run "npm install" then "npm start" The app should run on your browser after installing dependencies.

+To make sure that all versions will be same as I used on that project u can also run 'docker pull konektive/mongo-db' to download and run both images by docker.

 ## Available Scripts

 In the project directory, you can run: